nytimes/backbone.stickit/README.md

  - input, textarea, and contenteditable
    - element value synced with model attribute value
-   - input[type=number] will update the model with a Number value
    - `propertychange`, `input`, `change` events are used for handling
  - input[type=checkbox]
    - `checked` property determined by the truthiness of the model attribute or if the checkbox "value" attribute is defined, then its value is used to match against the model.
 If a binding selector matches multiple checkboxes then it is expected that the observed model attribute will be an array of values to match against the checkbox value attributes.